StackStorm/st2docs/docs/source/actionchain.rst

 ~~~~~~~~~

 ActionChain offers the convinience of named variables.
 Global vars are set at the top of the definition with the ``var`` keyword.
 Tasks publish new variables with the ``publish`` keyword.
-Variables are handy when you need to mash up
+Variables handy when you need to mash up
 a reusable value from the input, globals, DataStore values, and results of multiple actions executions.
 All variables are referred with Jinja syntax.
-The cumulative published variables are also available in the result of an
-ActionChain execution under the ``published`` property is ``display_published`` property was supplied.

 .. code-block:: yaml